SwarmUS/Honeycomb/README.md

 Modify the env file accordingly, then create the folder tree conresponding to your backup folder on your onedrive.
 If you drop the files direcly in the root, it will do the same on the onedrive.

+The backup dir needs to be owned by the user

-Run the following commands:
+Run the following command:

 ```
-docker volume create onedrive_SwarmUS
-docker run -it --name onedrive_temp -v onedrive_SwarmUS:/onedrive/conf -v "YOUR_BACKUP_DIR:/onedrive/data" driveone/onedrive
+docker run -it --name onedrive_temp -v YOUR_DATA_DIR:/onedrive/conf -v "YOUR_BACKUP_DIR:/onedrive/data" driveone/onedrive:alpine-202005291951
 ```

 Follow through the setup for the account.
 [For more information check here](https://github.com/abraunegg/onedrive)

+And get your drive id before proceeding

 Then copy the file from `src/config/onedrive/config` and put it in your volume you've just created by inspecting the container and pasting it at the path
 You need to get your driveID and change it in `src/config/onedrive/config`

-`docker volume inspect onedrive_SwarmUS`
+`docker volume inspect onedrive_swarmus`

+Change your drive id in the config file

 ### Backups

-You can then setup a crontab for daily backup with the backup.sh script, note that this can be done after installation so the crontab points to the backup script form installation and not from clone.
+You can then setup a crontab for daily backup with the backup.sh script.
+Point to the installed script, not the cloned one.

 ## Usage
 Most usage will be to install and uninstall the services.
 Just use the associated scripts.